You are currently viewing Transit in Kazakhstan

 Dogs: They don’t like dogs, and Leo is not welcome anywhere.
 Not in shops, restaurants, or patios, nor in some parks or on hiking trails.

+Traffic: It is strictly forbidden to overtake across a solid line.
+There are many police and speed checkpoints.
+I’ve certainly accidentally driven too fast, but I haven’t been stopped or received any fines.
 Toll roads are relatively new in KZ, and as a foreigner, it’s not (yet) possible to pay.
 I drove out of KZ and back in, but the police didn’t raise the issue at the border.
 So I didn’t pay any tolls.

 The border crossing goes smoothly, I can drive past the trucks, hardly have to wait and cross the river into Russia!
-Kazakhstan is so different from the countries I’ve visited before; it was really FANTASTIC!

 We’re on our way to Georgia and will continue our journey through Russia.
 Would you like to travel with us?